-- Manzanilla: Perfect for sunbathing, bordered by the distinctive “Cocal” along the roadside.
-Facilities and lifeguards available in designated areas.
+- Manzanilla: Perfect for sunbathing and jogging, bordered by the distinctive “Cocal” along the roadside.
+There’s a new boardwalk, plus facilities and lifeguards in designated areas.
 There is a large estuary where the Nariva River meets the sea.
 There are a few guesthouses and holiday homes for rent.

 - Quinam Beach: Probably the most popular south coast beach.
 On this mile-long beach, the waters are calm and good for swimming, and the sand is fine and brown, although it disappears during high tide.
 A favourite for family outings on the weekend, with several amenities and trails into the woods.

 - Vessigny Beach: The beach isn’t the prettiest, but most weekends, it becomes a venue for beach parties and excursions.
-Changing rooms, picnic tables and a snack bar open on weekends and during school holidays, are all available.
-Southwest beach most affected by industrial contamination.
+There are changing rooms, picnic tables and a snack bar open on weekends and during school holidays.
+Unfortunately, offshore industrial activity sometimes contaminated parts of the bay.

 - Granville Beach: The road to the beach is an adventure in itself — keep following the signs!
 Popular on weekends and for Ash Wednesday Carnival cool-down parties.

 - Columbus & Cedros Bays: Both bays are stunning in good weather.
-Cedros has the widest beach on the island at low tide.
-These pristine bays and quiet fishing villages have wonderful views of the south-western coast, and on clear days, of neighbouring Venezuela.
+Cedros has the widest beach on the island at low tide, good for bathing, biking and kayaking.
+These pristine bays and quiet fishing villages have wonderful views of the southwestern coast, and on clear days, of neighbouring Venezuela.
 There are no facilities here, but Trinidadians inevitably make sure that food and drink establishments are nearby!

 Lifeguards are typically on duty 9am–5pm or 10am–6pm where available, but not at all beaches.
 Red flags indicate unsafe bathing areas